MyTeleProject2026/Slotopol-server/README.md

 ![slotopol-server](docs/logo.webp)

 Slots games server with built‑in image storage via Cloudinary.
-Supports 350+ games from 11 providers (Novomatic, NetEnt, CT Interactive, etc.).
-HTTP API, high performance, deployable on Linux, Windows, or in containers.
+Releases functionality a wide variety of games from different providers like Novomatic, NetEnt, and CT Interactive.
+Has built‑in reels scanner and the sets of reels on different RTP for each game.

+Server provides HTTP‑based API for popular slots and have well‑optimized performance for thousands requests per second.
+Can be deployed on dedicated server or as portable application for Linux or Windows.

 ```text
 total: 350 games, 177 algorithms, 11 providers